lukasmalkmus/rpi_exporter/README.md

 The easiest way to run the *rpi_exporter* is by grabbing the latest binary from the [release page][release].

+Do not forget to run *rpi_exporter* using user in `video` group to get GPU details from RPi.

 ##### Building from source

 This project uses [go mod] for vendoring.